Azure/AppService/_posts/2020-09-16-Fusion Logging for ASP.NET Apps.md

 We are pleased to announce that you can **enable Fusion logging in Azure App Service on a per-app basis** and troubleshoot assembly failures easily.

 > Currently offered in App Service for Windows web apps only and applies to classic ASP.NET Framework apps.
+This logging **does not** apply to ASP.NET Core apps.

 ## Enabling Fusion Logging